SELFSchool/.github/profile/README.md

 # Welcome to SELF School
 Self-directed Empowerment and Learning for Families

-Mission: Build a network of communities for families to take ownership of their education.
+Mission: SELF School aims to build communities and tools for families to take ownership of their education.

 Community: We are a community centric organization.
 We are community first.